 The expectation for a downtrend is that if price retraces its Swing Low, it will encounter resistance at one of the Fibonacci levels because traders will be ready and waiting to sell at these levels.

-Notice how the first Fib level, at 0.23 (price: 0.8834) fails to provide a strong resistance to the USD/CHF correction, whereas that same level did provide support for the EUR/USD.
+Notice how the first Fib level, at 0.23 (price: 0.8834) fails to provide strong resistance to the USD/CHF correction, whereas that same level did provide support for the EUR/USD.
 Sometimes it is hard to know if those first levels will hold or break.
 Fib traders at the first levels usually put in smaller position sizes than at levels further away.
 Also, it is not a good idea to simply put a limit entry order in at these levels.
 It is also useful to gather confirmation signs that the level is holding.
 You want the candlesticks to demonstrate that the Bullish attackers are weakening.
 In the above case, the candlestick that breaks the initial level appears to be very bullish, indicated by its long white bar.
 At this point the corrective phase of the market has the power to break this first level and perhaps even the second level.
 If one were really wanting to get into this Bearish market trend, the most ideal place to take up a Bear bounce trade would be at the inverse golden ratio, 0.61 (price: 0.89231), if the market eventually gets back up there, and if long as one can see signs of weakening Bull candlesticks at this higher level.

 Risk of Bounce Trades from Fibonacci Levels

 You should always keep in mind that price won’t always bounce from the Fibonacci levels.
 Sometimes they break, and if you are simply waiting there at each level, your account can be broken as well.
-Markets do not always trend in the same direction forever, for sometimes there is strong trend reversals like tsunami waves that can swallow up all the Fibonacci support and resistance levels, destroying all the defenders at these levels.
+Markets do not always trend in the same direction forever, for sometimes there is a strong trend reversal like tsunami waves that can swallow up all the Fibonacci support and resistance levels, destroying all the defenders at these levels.
 You should be on guard against a potential reversal and put your stops in at all times to prevent your account from blowing up.
-Sometimes price may hit the 50% or the golden 61.8% and turn around, as expected, but sometimes the price will ignore these levels as if they never existed, breaking through them through them with extreme force.
+Sometimes price may hit the 50% or the golden 61.8% and turn around, as expected, but sometimes the price will ignore these levels as if they never existed, breaking through them with extreme force.